-Mice, rats, voles and other unwanted guests are preparing to move to their new winter homes.
-We as homeowners and business owners need to make sure that the pests are unsuccessful, Omaha Pest Control is here to help with rodent control.
+Mice, rats, voles and other unwanted guests are preparing to move to their new Nebraska winter homes.
+We as homeowners and business owners need to make sure that these rodent pests are unsuccessful.
+Omaha Pest Control is here to help you with that rodent control.

 Omaha, Bellevue, Gretna, Elkhorn and other southeastern cities in Nebraska are expected to have a long winter season ahead.
 Below are a few informative facts of some of the furry pests that are going to try and get inside your warm homes.

 House mice are gray or brown rodents with relatively large ears and small eyes.
 An adult weighs about 1/2 ounce and is about 5 1/2 to 7 1/2 inches long, including the 3 to 4 inch tail.